35 Reporting and writing research

 Don't write so that you can be understood; write so that you can't be misunderstood.

-Example 39.1 (Write what you mean) A student project at my university was titled:
+Example 35.1 (Write what you mean) A student project at my university asked:

 Don't just be understood; avoid being misunderstood!

 Ensure that everyone who has made an intellectual contribution is listed as an author.
-This is ethical practice (Sect.
-5), and includes (based on Brand et al. (2015)) those who helped with:
+Brand et al. (2015) suggests authorship be considered for those involved with:

 • conceptualisation.